June 13, 2019

 • A Guide to Filipino Sawsawan (Dipping Sauces)

-• It’s no secret that Filipinos love food.
+It’s no secret that Filipinos love to eat.

-At the center of every celebration, party, or even a simple gathering is a spread of well-loved dishes served with abundant choices of sawsawan or dipping sauces, a distinctive characteristic of the Filipino cuisine.
+At the center of every celebration, party, or even a simple gathering is a spread of well-loved dishes served with abundant choices of sawsawan or dipping sauces, a distinctive element of Filipino cuisine.

 Filipino cuisine is a result of hundreds of years of colonization and foreign influences.
 A lot of its dishes are of foreign origin and have only been modified to suit the Filipino palate.